 When Might You Take Out Loans?

 Loans aren't free money — every dime your family borrows will have to be repaid, along with interest.
 With the average student loan debt now close to $33,000, according to the Federal Reserve, it's important you begin planning for college tuition payments as soon as possible and carefully consider all the college funding options available.
-A 529 college savings plan allows you to make tax-deferred investments and withdraw the principal and earnings as long as the money is used to pay for qualified educational expenses, like tuition, room and board, a computer or books.
+A 529 college savings plan allows you to make tax-deferred contributions and withdraw the principal and earnings to pay for qualified educational expenses, like tuition, room and board, a computer or books.
+You can withdraw the funds from the account at any time, but keep in mind that there are tax consequences if you do not use the money on qualified expenses.
 Government-backed savings bonds, which you can cash in tax-free to pay for college tuition and fees, are another option to put money away for your child's education.

 The most important thing is to begin saving early, because you never know what kind of financial aid your child will qualify for, if they'll be awarded enough federal loans to cover all their college costs, or if the private loan options available are too expensive to repay over the long term.
 While loans are meant to help you pay for college — and the long-term benefits a college education can provide — it can still help to be mindful about how much you borrow.